-The Ameropa Australia Leadership Team is comprised of six company executives, headed by the Chief Executive Officer.
+The Ameropa Australia Leadership Team is comprised of seven company executives, headed by the Chief Executive Officer.
 You will see from their biographies the depth of industry expertise that the Leadership Team embodies.

 Chief Executive Officer

-Jim Mole joined Impact Fertilisers in 2013 as Chief Executive Officer with a primary focus of completing the integration of various prior acquisitions and taking the business to the next level.
+Jim Mole joined Ameropa in 2013 as Chief Executive Officer with a primary focus on completing the integration of various prior acquisitions and taking the business to the next level.
 He has full P&L responsibility for Ameropa Australia, covering all Commercial, Manufacturing and Operations activities as well as all support functions.
-Before starting with Impact Fertilisers, Jim spent the previous seven years with The Chamberlain Group, most recently in the capacity as Managing Director for the Oceania region.
+Before joining Ameropa, Jim spent the previous seven years with The Chamberlain Group, most recently in the capacity as Managing Director for the Oceania region.
 By joining the fertiliser industry, Jim has returned to his agricultural roots.
 After growing up on a farm in the Redlands district of Southeast Queensland, he graduated from Gatton College in 1987 with a Bachelor of Applied Science (Horticultural Technology), with First Class Honours.
 A 16 year career with Dow Chemical covered various Australian assignments, along with General Management roles in New Zealand, the Philippines and Vietnam.
-Jim brings significant business leadership experience to Impact Fertilisers, with a proven track record for acquisition integration, along with strategy development and execution.
+Jim brings significant business leadership experience to Ameropa, with a proven track record for acquisition integration, along with strategy development and execution.
 He has also had considerable success effecting major organisational change management and culture development, as well as establishing strong and effective leadership teams and outstanding corporate cultures that foster high performance.

 General Manager, Finance and IT